Selling a House in Toronto: Pricing Strategy, Offer Dates, and Bully Offers | Own In Toronto

 When more than one offer is received at the same time, Ontario real estate rules prohibit your agent from disclosing the details of any offer to competing buyers (unless you as the seller explicitly consent to open bidding, which is rare).
 Each buyer is typically told only that multiple offers exist.
 They submit their best offer and you choose: accept one outright, counter (sign back) one buyer, or let all buyers know you are signing back and invite everyone to improve.
 You are under no obligation to accept any offer, even the highest one.

-Common Questions About Pricing and Selling in Toronto
+Common Questions About Selling a House in Toronto

 How do I know what to list my home for in Toronto?